j178/leetgo/README.md

 - Golang
 - Python

-and some other languages are in plan (help wanted, welcome contributing!):
+and some other languages are in plan (help wanted, contributions welcome!):
 - Java
 - C++
 - Rust